Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths

 Unfortunately, for ``noisy'' networks from this graph ensemble (and for many empirical networks), for which the edge probabilities $p_{cc}$, $p_{cp}$, and $p_{pp}$ are not well-separated, the aforementioned heuristic procedure can yield unsatisfactory results, so a more systematic approach is desirable.
 In Section \ref{sec:objFuncSync}, we thus introduce the {\sc Find-Cut} algorithm, which maximizes an objective function for partitioning a network into a set of core vertices and a set of peripheral vertices.
 Using the vector of {\sc Path-Core} scores as an input --- or, indeed, using any other vector of scores that reflects the likelihood that each vertex belongs to the core set --- we consider a large number of possible values of the vector to attempt to find an optimal separation of vertices into a core set and a periphery set that maximizes the objective function in \eqref{cpobjDens}.
 See Section \ref{sec:objFuncSync} for a discussion of this objective function and how we maximize it.

-We summarize the approach of {\sc Path-Core} in Algorithms \ref{pathscorepuck}, \ref{distancealg}, and \ref{pathcount} for the case of unweighted and undirected graphs.
-We present an algorithm to compute the {\sc Path-Core} score for all vertices in a graph that runs in $\mathcal{O}(m^2)$ time, where we recall that $m = |E|$ is the number of edges in the graph.
+We present an explicit algorithm for {\sc Path-Core} in Algorithm \ref{pathscorepuck} for the case of unweighted and undirected graphs.
+This algorithm runs in $\mathcal{O}(m^2)$ time, where we recall that $m = |E|$ is the number of edges in the graph.
 Intuitively, this is the best that one can achieve (even when computing a {\sc Path-Core} score for just a single vertex), because one must separately consider each graph $G \setminus e$ for all $e \in E$, and finding shortest paths between two vertices has a complexity of $\Theta(m)$.